Cross-platform C SDK logo

 http_exists ()

-Check if a web resource is available / accessible.
+Checks if a Web resource is available/accessible.

 bool_t